Funding Opportunity – Due November 5, 2018

 The Center for Innovation in Sleep Self-Management (CISSM) in collaboration with the ONR pilot research program is offering 1-year grants of up to $20,000.
 These grants are internally funded and are available to UW faculty members.
 One member of the research team is required to be a Registered Nurse.
-Projects that are responsive to this call will: 1) engage population(s) with chronic illness; 2) have a research focus on sleep deficiency, sleep health related to population health, precision health in relation to biomarkers, novel technology, or secondary data analysis of existing sleep data; 3) use CISSM common data elements as appropriate if measuring that construct in study (ex. pain); 4) provide data that will be used for a larger extramural study.
+Projects that are responsive to this call will: 1) engage population(s) with chronic illness; 2) have a research focus on sleep deficiency, sleep health related to population health, precision health in relation to biomarkers, novel technology, or secondary data analysis of existing sleep data; 3) provide data that will be used for a larger extramural study.
 Indicate on the cover page of the proposal if you would like to be considered for CISSM funding.